Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the current trends in and future prospects for the real estate market (both commercial and residential) in your jurisdiction?

-Real estate asset classes such as student accommodation, multi-family developments and nursing homes continued to be strong in 2016.
-Demand for quality hotels in good locations is likely to continue in 2017.
+Real estate asset classes, such as student accommodation and nursing homes, continued to be strong in 2017.
+Demand for quality hotels in good locations is likely to continue in 2018.

 Rights and registration